Revelation 14

 Revelation 14 is the fourteenth chapter of the Book of Revelation or the Apocalypse of John in the New Testament of the Christian Bible.
 The book is traditionally attributed to John the Apostle, but the precise identity of the author remains a point of academic debate.
-This chapter contains the accounts of the lamb with 144,000 followers, the three angelic messages and the voice from heaven, as well as the harvest of the earth and the vintage of the earth.
+This chapter contains the accounts of the lamb with 144,000 followers on Mount Zion, the three angelic messages and the voice from heaven, as well as the harvest of the earth in a winepress and the vintage of the earth.
 The Three Angels' messages in verses 6 to 12 form a central feature of the teaching and mission of the Seventh-day Adventist Church: "Make disciples of Jesus Christ who live as His loving witnesses and proclaim to all people the everlasting gospel of the Three Angels’ Messages in preparation for His soon return".

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 20 verses.